Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Operator and transition rates in Eq. ( )

 precisely satisfies the tilted quantum master equation:

 where the generator $\tilde{L}_z$ is defined in Eq.~(\ref{eigenoperatoroftiltedquantumasterequation}).
-Because of this, just as the Liouville master equation is the unraveling of the quantum master equation in the Hilbert space~\cite{Breuer1995a}, this equation is also the unraveling of the tilted quantum master equation in the same space.
-Eqs.~(\ref{tiltedreduceddensitymatrix}) and~(\ref{tiltedquantummasterequation}) forms the basis of the equation of poles in the averaged dynamics; see the discussion in Sec.~(\ref{section41}).
-More details on the tilted Liouville master equation can be found in the previous paper~\cite{Liu2021a}.
+Because the Liouville master equation is the unraveling of the quantum master equation in the Hilbert space~\cite{Breuer1995a}, Eq.~(\ref{tiltedLiouvillmasterequation}) is also the unraveling of the tilted quantum master equation in the same space.
+Eqs.~(\ref{tiltedreduceddensitymatrix}) and~(\ref{tiltedquantummasterequation}) form the basis of the equation of poles in the averaged dynamics; see the discussion in Sec.~(\ref{section41}).
+More details on the tilted Liouville master equation can be found in a previous paper~\cite{Liu2021a}.